The Best Life Insurance Companies For 2020

 - Customer satisfaction: 751 (the rest)

-If you’re looking for yet another reason to quit smoking, here’s one for you: Life insurance costs substantially more for smokers than for non-smokers.
+If you’re looking for yet another reason to quit smoking, here’s one for you: Life insurance costs substantially more for someone who smokes than for non-smokers.
 The older you are when you buy life insurance as a smoker, the more shockingly high that price will be.

 Thinking you can just lie on your application and say you don’t smoke?
 Well, that’s called insurance fraud, and I don’t recommend it.
-Plus, many companies require you to take a medical exam, so you could easily be caught.
+Plus, many companies require you to take a medical exam before approval, so you could easily be caught.

 Thankfully, Transamerica can make things easier for you than a lot of life insurance companies can.